 Our IRA experts and tax professionals are on site and can reduce the set-up time and cost.
-More importantly, each of our clients receive a tax professional and CPA to help establish their Self-Directed IRA LLC “Checkbook Control” structure.
+More importantly, each of our clients receive a tax professional to help establish their Self-Directed IRA LLC “Checkbook Control” structure.

 IRA Financial Group’s Private Key Control Self-Directed IRA LLC

 At IRA Financial Group, we have helped over a thousand clients invest in cryptocurrencies just in the last year.
 For more information on cryptocurrencies, find our published articles on Forbes.

 Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos through an exchange, like Coinbase, or a digital or hard wallet that you hold and control.
 As manager of the LLC, you have total control over your crypto wallet.
 You can also be the sole person in control of the wallet’s private key.

 Some Bitcoin IRA custodians require that you use their brokers to buy and sell your crypto.
 They arrange for the safekeeping of the cryptocurrency, and hold the private key and cryptocurrency themselves.

 The first thing you hear about when investing in cryptocurrencies is to never give away your private key.
 This is like giving away your ATM pin code or keys to your home.
 Nevertheless, some Bitcoin IRA custodians require IRA investors to do so.